boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 - [`int64`:`storage_limit`]: Caller-defined storage limit.
 - [`mutez`:`amount`]: The value being transferred (in mutez).
 - [`address`:`destination`]: The destination address.
 - [`micheline object`:`parameters`]: Contains additional parameters used when interacting with smart contracts.
-The `micheline object` type is native to tezos smart contract and is comparable to JSON.
+The `micheline object` type is native to Tezos smart contract and is comparable to JSON.
 For more information [click here](https://tezos.gitlab.io/shell/micheline.html).
 - [`micheline object`:`entrypoint`]: The entrypoint of the smart contract being called.
 - [`micheline object`:`args`]: The arguments to be passed in to the entrypoint.

 ### Forging an operation
-Forging is the process of creating a serialized (but unsigned) operation in tezos.
-Typically this process involves interacting with a tezos node as it requires getting recent data from the blockchain and simulating the result of the operation.
+Forging is the process of creating a serialized (but unsigned) operation in Tezos.
+Typically this process involves interacting with a Tezos node as it requires getting recent data from the blockchain and simulating the result of the operation.

 The `fee`, `storage_limit`, `gas_limit`, and `counter` are to be determined by the user's (the customer or merchant's) Tezos node.
 The only requirement as far as the protocol is concerned is that the `fee` and gas and storage limits are sufficient for the operation to be baked.
 The `counter` is incremented each time an operation is performed from the account and is used to prevent replay attacks.
 Since the customer and merchant's accounts may be used to create operations outside of the zkChannels contract, the user's Tezos node should get the latest valid value from the blockchain.